suhuf/vidmusic-remover/README.md

 Works in progress:

-Working on instructions for installation on other devices, definetely requires Demucs & PYQT.
+Working on instructions for installation on other devices, definetely requires Demucs & PYQT if you want to run on your own system.

 Working on usage for other audio file formats, this is just a prototype/wip